Skip to main content

 # Returns [local_num_tokens, hidden_size]

-If multiple of a token’s top_k experts map to the same rank, only the first gets a valid entry; duplicates are assigned target_ranks and target_indices of -1.
-For each payload, the kernel loads the token data from local memory once and stores it to up to top_k remote workspaces — one per unique target rank.
+If multiple of a token’s top_k experts map to the same rank, only the first gets a valid entry; duplicates are assigned (target_rank, target_index) = (-1, -1) and the kernel skips transmission for those entries.
+For each payload, the kernel loads the token data from local memory once and stores it to up to top_k peers’ symmetric memory — one per unique target rank.

-The following diagram illustrates the complete dispatch → MoE → combine flow with ep_size = 2, top_k = 2 and batch_size = 3.
-Dispatch computes target_ranks and target_indices to put tokens into the correct slots in the recv buffer; combine reuses the same routing to get results back.
+The diagram below illustrates the complete dispatch → MoE → combine flow with ep_size = 2, top_k = 2, and batch_size = 3.
+Dispatch computes target_ranks and target_indices to push tokens into the correct slots in the recv buffer; combine reuses the same routing to pull results back.
 Dashed arrows indicate deduplicated entries in the dispatch phase.

 Dispatch, MoE, and combine data flow with index calculation and deduplication